notchris/payload-table-field/README.md

 ### Features:

-- Adds a visual editor component to your collections and globals:
+- Display / Edit data in a table

 ## Installation